-Around since the previous model year, the Adventurer was their flagship and high-performance offering.
+Introduced the previous model year, the Adventurer was their flagship and high-performance offering.

 Note the dual headlamps!
 When the Adventurer was released 2 months after the other DeSoto models it was then legal in all states to use them so they were standard equipment.
 Many people feel that dual head lights didn’t appear until 1958.
-While many cars did indeed start using them from that model year, there were also several models that either had them as an option (for states that it was legal) or switched during the 1957 model year once legal in all states.
+While many cars did indeed start using them from that model year, there were also several models that either had them as an option (for states that it was legal) or switched during the 1957 model year once it was legal in all states.

 At the rear, and part of Virgil Exner’s Forward Look are the swept back tail-fins and stacked tail lights.
 Distinct Adventure features included name plates on the rear fender and “gold turbine” wheel covers.
+The look of those wheel covers isn’t popular with everyone and the wheels on this car look like they have been changed.

 Inside, the Adventure enjoyed an exclusive gold, white and tweed combination.